As long as you follow a series of conduct rules, you or anyone else can assess the extra virgin olive oil quality.

 - Take a slow and delicate suction of olive oil at first (do not swallow yet).

 - Simultaneously, breathe in air to oxygenate the olive oil and move it around in your mouth so it can come in contact with all taste buds.
-The olive oil should spread over the whole oral cavity and especially on the tongue.
+The olive oil should spread over the whole oral cavity, especially on the tongue.
 You can describe the sensation as sweet, bitter, pungent etc.

 - You can then expel olive oil from your mouth.
 This part is the most critical for olive oil analysis and final assessment.